anmolnetwork/anmol-node/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a Bug
-about: Report a problem with this template.
+about: Report a problem with this project.
 title: ""
 labels: bug
 assignees: ""